ABOUT THE GLAD STUDY

 Help us get the word out by sharing your participation or encouraging friends or family to get involved.

-We will keep all of your data private.
-All data use is strictly within the terms of the General Data Protection Regulation (GDPR, 2018).
+All data use is strictly within the terms of the Data Protection Act 2018.